Koha-Community/kohadocs/en/source/02_administration.rst

 -  Use one line per tag in the format BT\_TAG: TAG$SUBFIELD ( e.g. lccn:
    010$a )

--  To specificy multiple marc tags/subfields as targets for a repeating BibTex tag, use the following format: BT\_TAG: [TAG2$SUBFIELD1, TAG2$SUBFIELD2] ( e.g. notes: [501$a, 505$g] )
+-  To specify multiple marc tags/subfields as targets for a repeating BibTex tag, use the following format: BT\_TAG: [TAG2$SUBFIELD1, TAG2$SUBFIELD2] ( e.g. notes: [501$a, 505$g] )